 Romania's allocation to the trading sectors will not be more than needed.
 For that purpose, the Committee urged the Commission to compare Romania's proposed allocation to projections and measures for the non-trading and trading sectors, including in particular assumptions made (on growth rates and carbon intensity trends) as well as to recent historic and projected emissions, and to examine the justification for deviations from recent historic and projected emissions for the trading sector.
-In this context, the Committee invited the Commission to examine the justifications for the respective differences between 2005 emissions data, as far as they are available, and the proposed allocations for the year 2007 and use the best available data for its analysis, and the Committee urged the Commission to ensure that the cap is determined as much as possible on the basis of independently verified emissions data in order to avoid serious market distortions and allocations beyond needs as experienced in a number of Member States for the 2005 to 2007 trading period.
+In this context, the Committee invited the Commission to examine the justifications for the respective differences between 2005 emissions data, as far as they are available, and the proposed allocations for the period from 2008 to 2012 and use the best available data for its analysis, and the Committee urged the Commission to ensure that the cap is determined as much as possible on the basis of independently verified emissions data in order to avoid serious market distortions and allocations beyond needs as experienced in a number of Member States for the 2005 to 2007 trading period.
 The Committee called on the Commission to examine projections for certain sectors which are partly not based on data established independently from production companies, as to whether they are realistic and adequately explained.
 The Committee invited the Commission to scrutinise the compatibility of the early action bonus criteria as used by Romania in order to exclude any undue advantages for operators.
 The Committee also called on the Commission to examine the compatibility of the proposed rules for allocation in case of temporary and partial closures, as well for known JI projects.
 Moreover, the Climate Change Committee noted that the Commission should examine the admissibility under criterion 12 of Annex III to the Directive of the intended maximum amount of CERs and ERUs which may be used by operators as a percentage of the allocation of allowances to each installation.
 The views of the Climate Change Committee have been taken into account.

-- (3) The national allocation plan, including the total annual average quantity of allowances of 83.917000 million tonnes stated therein, has been evaluated against the criteria contained in Annex III to and Article 10 of the Directive, taking into account the Commission's guidance to Member States on the implementation of these criteria3.
+- (3) The national allocation plan, including the total annual average quantity of allowances of 95.698600 million tonnes stated therein, has been evaluated against the criteria contained in Annex III to and Article 10 of the Directive, taking into account the Commission's guidance to Member States on the implementation of these criteria3.
 Certain aspects of the national allocation plan have been found incompatible with those criteria, and in particular with criteria 1, 2, 3 and 10 in Annex III to the Directive. - (4) The national allocation plan contravenes criteria 1, 2 and 3 of Annex III to the Directive because the total quantity of allowances intended to be allocated is more than would be consistent with assessments of actual and projected progress made pursuant to Decision 280/2004/EC and more than would be consistent with the potential, including the technological potential, of activities covered by the Community scheme to reduce emissions.
 Criteria 2 and 3 provide for a methodology using the most representative emissions figures, taking into account economic growth and carbon intensity improvements.
-Pursuant to criterion 1, the total quantity of allowances to be allocated shall not be more than is likely to be needed for the strict application of the criteria of Annex III. - (5) With respect to criterion 2, considering that Romania acceded to the European Union only on 1 January 2007 and that therefore the most recent Commission's assessment4 made pursuant to Decision 280/2004/EC does not include Romania in respect of 2005 verified emissions figures, the Commission has critically assessed the 2005 emissions figures for the trading sector as indicated by Romania in the plan, taking into account external expert advice.
-The Commission has hereby found that the 2005 emissions figures as indicated by Romania in the plan do not deviate significantly from the figures following from its own assessment and external expert advice.
-For this reason, the Commission accepts the 2005 emissions figures for the trading sector indicated by Romania in its plan as the starting point of analysis for the assessment under criteria 2 and 3.
+Pursuant to criterion 1, the total quantity of allowances to be allocated shall not be more than is likely to be needed for the strict application of the criteria of Annex III.

-Commission Communication on guidance to assist Member States in the implementation of the criteria listed in Annex III to Directive 2003/87/EC (COM(2003)830 final).
+Commission Communication on guidance to assist Member States in the implementation of the criteria listed in Annex III to Directive 2003/87/EC (COM(2003)830 final) and Commission Communication on further guidance on allocation plans for the 2008 to 2012 trading period of the EU Emission Trading Scheme (COM(2005)703 final).